DSpace/vagrant-dspace/README.md

 Requirements
 ------------

+* [Virtualization support must be enabled](http://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/), if you have a BIOS-based computer (aka a PC).
 * [Vagrant](http://vagrantup.com/) version 1.8.3 or above.
 * [VirtualBox](https://www.virtualbox.org/)
 * (Optional) A GitHub account with an associated SSH key.
 This is NOT required, but if you plan to do development on 'vagrant-dspace' and/or create Pull Requests, it is recommended.
 If you have a local SSH agent running, Vagrant will attempt to automatically forward your local SSH key(s) to the VM, so that you will be able to immediately interact with GitHub via SSH on the VM.